iPhone XS review: Great phone. Nice camera. But wait for iPhone XR

-The iPhone XS is an "S" iPhone, an overall polish and refinement of the bold iPhone X ($820 at Amazon Marketplace) from last year.
+The iPhone XS is an "S" iPhone, an overall polish and refinement of the bold iPhone X ($1,599 at Mobileciti Online) from last year.
 But unlike "S" iPhones of years past, the XS doesn't have one new, impressive feature.
 Instead, it spreads out the improvements, the most notable being its cameras and the new A12 Bionic chip, another step up in speed that could offer a major difference in AI, AR and graphics.
 A great phone has gotten better.

 I remember how it felt to try that 2017 iPhone X for the first time.
 Exciting.
 Sometimes frustrating.
 I spent a lot of time testing Face ID, figuring out gestures.
 But ditching the home button and moving to a face-based login ended up working -- and allowed the iPhone to go nearly all-screen, at last.